PineappleBingoPlayer/ocash-mining-pool-setup-tutorial/README.md

-Throughout this tutorial, we are going to set up Linux VPS(Virtual Private Server) on `Amazon LightSail`, and walk through how we make secure connection to the server through `SSH` & transfer files using `SFTP` as well as basic `Linux commands` to be able to setup your oCash Mining Pool successfully.
-Also, for the demonstration purposes, we will host a `static website` and connect `custom domains`.
+Throughout this tutorial, we are going to set up Linux VPS(Virtual Private Server) on `Amazon LightSail`, and walk through how we make secure connection to the server through `SSH` & transfer files using `SFTP` as well as basic `Linux commands` to be able to set up your oCash Mining Pool successfully.
+Also, for demonstration purposes, we will host a `static website` and connect `custom domains`.

 > Feel free to explore other VPS providers, and choose whichever provider is suitable for your budget, UI, or your own preference.
 There are 100's of providers available.
 Check <a href="https://www.google.com/search?q=vps+provider+list&sxsrf=APwXEde1H7TPezGQCqAOomKFr6natjwx0w%3A1685476325270&source=hp&ei=5VN2ZM_bDLTg0PEP0tqzmAo&iflsig=AOEireoAAAAAZHZh9b0zuxO7LNaFgpSCOnqRyCT8pGRg&ved=0ahUKEwiP4pDN6J3_AhU0MDQIHVLtDKMQ4dUDCAs&uact=5&oq=vps+provider+list&gs_lcp=Cgdnd3Mtd2l6EAMyBQgAEIAEMgYIABAWEB4yCAgAEIoFEIYDMggIABCKBRCGAzIICAAQigUQhgMyCAgAEIoFEIYDOgQIIxAnOhMILhCKBRCxAxCDARDHARDRAxBDOgcIABCKBRBDOg0ILhCKBRDHARDRAxBDOhEILhCABBCxAxCDARDHARDRAzoUCC4QgAQQsQMQgwEQxwEQ0QMQ1AI6DgguEIMBENQCELEDEIoFOggIABCKBRCRAjoICAAQgAQQsQM6CwguEIAEELEDEIMBOgsILhCDARCxAxCABDoLCAAQgAQQsQMQgwE6CwguEIAEELEDENQCOgUILhCABDoQCC4QigUQsQMQxwEQ0QMQQzoLCAAQigUQsQMQgwE6BwgjEOoCECc6DQguEIoFEMcBEK8BECc6BwgjEIoFECc6CwguEIMBELEDEIoFOgsILhCABBDHARDRAzoKCAAQigUQsQMQQzoNCAAQigUQsQMQgwEQQzoRCC4QgAQQsQMQgwEQxwEQrwE6BAgAEAM6CwguEIoFELEDEIMBOgsILhCABBDHARCvAToICAAQFhAeEA9QAFi3OGDXOWgJcAB4AYABygSIAe8VkgEIMjAuNS41LTGYAQCgAQGwAQo&sclient=gws-wiz" target="_blank">Google's serached "VPS Provider List" results</a>, and many of them provides promotions such as $100-$300 credit, 3 month free trial, etc. I choose AWS LightSail since I'm familiar with other AWS Services, and it has 3 month free tiral promos.

 ## Prerequisites
    - Basic Linux commands ex) cd, ls, /root, ~/, etc. (More info. can be found <a href="https://maker.pro/linux/tutorial/basic-linux-commands-for-beginners" target="_blank"> here </a>)

-> Feel free to skip over any of following setps if you already completed.
+> Please Feel free to skip over any of the following prerequisites if you already completed them.

-> ![recommended-shield] is not required step.
-You can skip and follow along with ![required-shield] steps

 ### GitHub Account ![required-shield]
 ------